adeelahmadk/cpp-oop/oop_concepts.md

 ## Generic Programming

 C++ requires us to declare variables, functions, and most other kinds of entities using specific types.
 However, a lot of code looks the same for different types.
-For example, the implementation of the algorithm *quicksort* looks structurally the same for different data structures, such as arrays of `int`s or `vector`s of `string`s, as long as the contained types can be compared to each other.
+For example, the implementation of the algorithm *quick sort* looks structurally the same for different data structures, such as arrays of `int`s or `vector`s of `string`s, as long as the contained types can be compared to each other.

 If a programming language doesn’t support a special language feature for this kind of **genericity**, you only have bad alternatives: